profdevi/MWaitService/README.md

 ## Example Usage 2:

 Show list of all the services on the windows machine and show the state of the service.
-Both short and long names of the service is displayed>
+Both short and long names of the service is displayed.

 C:>  MWaitService -l